guanyingc/SDPS-Net/README.md

 ## Training
 We adopted the publicly available synthetic [PS Blobby and Sculpture datasets](https://github.com/guanyingc/PS-FCN) for training.
-To train a new SDPS-Net model, you have to follow the following steps:
+To train a new SDPS-Net model, please follow the following steps:

 ### Download the training data
 ```shell